janezlapajne/dotfiles/README.md

 │   └── base_optimizer.py
 ```

+## 🎉 Additional notes

 ## 🤝 License

 This project is licensed under the MIT License.
 See [LICENSE](https://github.com/janezlapajne/dotfiles/blob/main/LICENCE.md) for more details.

 ## 🏆 Acknowledgements

 This work was inspired by the [dotfiles](https://github.com/holman/dotfiles) project by Zach Holman.
+Moreover, this project directly incorporates certain code snippets and design patterns for enhanced functionality.